Every Beat Counts — Keep Your Heart Healthy!

 Call: (406) 447-3301

-After the last of her two children graduated from high school, Simone found her way from Texas to Montana in 2014.
-In constant awe of the wildlife, backroads, paddleboarding, and hiking Montana provided, she also met and married her native Montanan, John.
-In 2021, they moved to Kentucky but still return to Montana as opportunity allows.
+After the last of her two children graduated from high school, Simone moved from Texas to Montana in 2014.
+In constant awe of Montana's wildlife, back-roads, paddle-boarding, and hiking, she met and married native Montanan, John.
+In 2021, they moved to Kentucky but still return to Montana whenever the opportunity allows.

 ...